block-commons/block-commons/content/post/youth-booster-credits/index.md

 **Hypothesis: Finding enough "suitable" people and motivating them to go through the minimal steps of installing and setting up a cryptocurrency wallet is potentially enough of a spark to start something that can sustain itself and start to build value, if enough people are into it, on Proof of Stake principles.**

+## Youth Booster Credits Project

+In terms of what that project would be about (because giving people free money is only ever going to be the first step in building a community, a foot in the door) - I think it should be about maintaining their own public blockchain and distributed ledger, they'll need it to use their credits and they might as well learn that maintaining it well is important.

+Youth Booster Credits is a Decred-inspired thought experiment, and I would credit @praxis, @haon and @degeri for demonstrating the impact of the Decred airdrop on them - and in @praxis case actually suggesting doing another airdrop at one point.

+In terms of thinking about how to make it work, that's also Decred-inspired, because that's what I am most familiar with, but it also looks comparatively well developed compared to other modes of blockchain community governance.
+Decred also has all of the software required more or less, which makes it a good launch pad.
+Full-featured desktop wallets with two forms of voting, proposal discussion and vote tracking platforms, mobile wallets, easy DEX integration, easy mixing.
+There's quite a toolkit there.

+It would be interesting to see a junior version of a similar system with hopefully more people using it, if only to cash in their free Youth Booster Credits on the way out.

+For the purpose of the thought experiment, **you can substitute in your preferred mode of blockchain governance, or the one you think would work best for YTH**.

-You can skip this part if you're not familiar with how Decred works, it's not consequential for the larger thought experiment: I have thought about a variety of tweaks to Decred's parameters that might make it more immediately accessible to people who are getting some free credits: PoW seems much less necessary, 10x the ticket pool size would be fun, if it's based on the idea of airdropping credits to young people that could have an ongoing component of the issuance.
-As a Decred observer, it would also be interesting to see how things play out on a much less secure/valuable chain which is based on the same principles.
+You can skip this part if you're not familiar with how Decred works, it's not consequential for the larger thought experiment:I have thought about a variety of tweaks to YTH's parameters that might make it more immediately accessible and fun to people who are getting some free credits: PoW seems much less necessary, some sort of sidechain could work 10x the ticket pool size would be fun, if it's based on the idea of airdropping credits to young people that could have an ongoing component of the issuance.

 ## Can distribution be targeted towards young people?